CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What’s the accuracy in sex determination of baby?
 “Amnio is considered the ‘gold standard’ for determining information from fetal DNA, including gender, because it’s nearly 100 percent accurate,” Schaffir says.
 “However, it is invasive, so there’s a small amount of pain involved and there is a risk of causing infection or bleeding within the pregnancy sac that could at worst cause miscarriage.”
 Because of this, amnio is not recommended if you’re just trying to find out baby’s sex, given that the test does pose some risk to baby, Quinlan says.

 When can you tell the sex of baby?
-Amniocentesis is typically performed as early as 15 weeks of pregnancy, and results usually take between seven to 10 days, Schaffir says.
+Amniocentesis is typically performed as early as 15 weeks of pregnancy, and results usually take between seven to 10 days, Schaffir says, but could take up to approximately 2 weeks.

 4. Ultrasound